IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- Add scraper.add_followers_to_streamers_db()
- - convert streamer.num_followers into a list of follower counts [ {'date', 'followers'}, ... ]
+- add a print function to Streamers with custom logic instead of checking for self.mode == 'production' every time

 #### What is still in development?
 Known Issues?
  - Scraper.compile_streamers_db() still has a videos_limit parameter, despite no longer scraping videos
- - add a print function to Streamers with custom logic instead of checking for self.mode == 'production' every time

 #### What's next?
  - Add scraper.add_videos_to_streamers_db()